 Planning ahead for law school and afterward means that you will be better prepared to balance your budget and pay your bills (and loans) once you are out in the professional world.

-- Access Group’s WiseBorrower Tutorials are designed to help you understand the basics of personal finance and debt management;
+- Access Group’s WiseBorrower Publications are designed to help you understand the basics of personal finance and debt management.

-- The Federal Reserve Bank of Dallas Building Wealth handbook covers budgeting, loans, credit, investing and saving, and insurance
+- The Federal Reserve Bank of Dallas's Building Wealth Guide covers budgeting, loans, credit, investing and saving, and insurance.

 Something as simple as keeping thorough documentation on your income and lines of credit will help remove the barrier of uncertainty after graduation.
 The effort you put now into building a portfolio of your assets and liabilities will save you time when needing the information years later because it will not be as readily accessible then.